hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 - [ ] message people about setting up regular breakfast meetups for structure and accountability
 - [x] start project log
 - [x] go talk to Julian House
+- [ ] assign new timescale to tasklist from PSP, and plan this week in more detail